Thaspeeha/Artificial-Intelligence/README.md

 # Artificial-Intelligence

 This project explores foundational concepts in **Artificial Intelligence**, including **generative AI**, **PEAS (Performance, Environment, Actuators, Sensors)** for intelligent agents, and **search algorithms**.
-A key focus was on analyzing and implementing search strategies for a smart home assistant.
+A key focus was on researching Generative AI, analyzing PEAS framework for a smart home assistant and implementing search strategies in an algorithm.

 ## 🧠 Project Overview